sgudenkauf/asciidoc-book-template/README.md

 [AsciiDoc](https://docs.asciidoctor.org/asciidoc/latest/) is a lightweight and semantic markup language primarily designed for writing technical documentation.
 The language can be used to produce a variety of presentation-rich output formats, all from content encoded in a concise, human-readable, plain text format.

 This project aims to provide a simple book template that highlights the benefits of using AsciiDoc for writing technical documentation from a single source.
-It especially adresses users of the Microsoft Windows operating system without relying on using Docker containers.
+It focuses on the automation of output generation and is also intended to specifically appeal to users of the Microsoft Wondows operating system without relying on using Docker containers.

 ## Basic installation for different output formats